 What are the potential problems with using embryonic stem cells in humans?

-To be useful in people, researchers must be certain that stem cells will differentiate into the specific cell types desired.
+For embryonic stem cells to be useful in people, researchers must be certain that the stem cells will differentiate into the specific cell types desired.

 Researchers have discovered ways to direct stem cells to become specific types of cells, such as directing embryonic stem cells to become heart cells.
 Research is ongoing in this area.

-Embryonic stem cells also could grow irregularly or specialize in different cell types spontaneously.
-Researchers study how to control the growth and differentiation of embryonic stem cells.
+Embryonic stem cells can also grow irregularly or specialize in different cell types spontaneously.
+Researchers are studying how to control the growth and differentiation of embryonic stem cells.

-Embryonic stem cells also might trigger an immune response in which the recipient's body attacks the stem cells as foreign invaders, or simply fail to function normally, with unknown consequences.
+Embryonic stem cells might also trigger an immune response in which the recipient's body attacks the stem cells as foreign invaders, or the stem cells might simply fail to function normally, with unknown consequences.
 Researchers continue to study how to avoid these possible complications.

 What is therapeutic cloning, and what benefits might it offer?

 Therapeutic cloning, also called somatic cell nuclear transfer, is a technique to create versatile stem cells independent of fertilized eggs.
 In this technique, the nucleus, which contains the genetic material, is removed from an unfertilized egg.
-The nucleus is also removed from a somatic cell of a donor.
+The nucleus is also removed from the cell of a donor.